 Collagen is your body’s main structure for firm, resilient skin.
 It is the most prevalent protein in the human body, and forms most of its muscles and connective tissue.
 You begin life with an abundance of collagen; that’s why baby skin is so invitingly supple and soft.
 Once you hit menopause, though, collagen takes an exponential downward dive of around 30 percent during the first five years after your final menstrual period, followed by 2 percent annually thereafter.

 But that’s just what happens when we age, you might think.
 Yes, live long enough, and you will get wrinkles.
 However, you still can influence the pace at which our skin ages.
-Although topical skincare is part of keeping your youthful looks (as I covered in my recent blog Are Your Face Care Products Too Toxic To Use?), there’s much more for maintaining a youthful look.
+Although topical skincare is part of keeping your youthful looks, there’s much more for maintaining a youthful look.
 And it’s not about what you put on your body.
 Rather, it’s about what you put in your body.
 By implementing a few routine choices in nutrition and lifestyle, you can slow down the effects of aging on your skin.
 Sound enticing?

 Here are four effective ways to improve your collagen and slow down skin aging: